US hits Iran with new sanctions over nuclear program

 It said the group, known by its Persian acronym SPND, was "established by Mohsen Fakhrizadeh, the head of the regime's past nuclear weapons program."

 President Donald Trump's administration "continues to hold the Iranian regime accountable for activities that threaten the region's stability and harm the Iranian people.
 This includes ensuring that Iran never develops a nuclear weapon," the statement said.

-(Photo by Michael Vadon)
+(President Donald Trump)(Photo by Michael Vadon)